Adolph Heinrich Fiegenbaum

 Aerial photo map of land in St. Charles County, Missouri

-(Center for Agricultural, Resource and Environmental Systems at the University of Missouri, Columbia)
+Center for Applied Research & Environmental Systems (CARES) at the University of Missouri, Columbia.

-This aerial photograph, taken sometime in the 1990s, will give you some idea of the location of the 40 acres Adolph Heinrich Fiegenbaum purchased on 1 October 1840 in St. Charles County, Missouri.
+This map, based on aerial photographs taken in 2007, will give you some idea of the location of the 40 acres in St. Charles County, Missouri which Adolph Heinrich Fiegenbaum acquired through a federal land patent on 1 October 1840.

-The federal land patent records the location of the property as the northwest quarter of the southeast quarter of Section 22 in Township 45 North of Range 1 East.
-The approximate location is indicated near the lower right corner of the aerial photo.
+According to the patent, the property comprised the northwest quarter of the southeast quarter of Section 22 in Township 45 North, Range 1 East.
+The approximate location is labeled on this map.

 Adolph Heinrich Fiegenbaum's family